PeerProducedResearch/best-practices/_posts/2021-03-09-license-selection-inat.md

 ## Short introduction to the feature

-Public Lab aims to empower people to address environmental justice issues through community science and open technology.
-They focus on the collaborative development, sharing, reuse and adaption of DIY scientific tools.

 <a href="https://www.inaturalist.org/">iNaturalist</a> is a an online platform where anyone can share and identify observations of wild animals and plants.
 When a user uploads an observation with a photo, they can choose a license to give (or not give) others the legal rights to use it.
 To support users in deciding on a license, they use a an informative pop-up form.

 ## How does it work?